Hong Kong Monetary Authority (HKMA)

 Organization

-HKMA is Hong Kong's de facto central bank, managing the Exchange Fund and maintaining monetary stability.
+HKMA: Hong Kong's de facto central bank managing monetary policy, Exchange Fund, and financial stability.

 Trending:100%